sabarivignesh/data_engineering_code_submission/tests/README.md

     Datatype of columns in target system are in-line with the business requirement document.
     Table structure is in-line with the business requirement structure.

+## Scope of Test cases:

+Current scope of the ETL Testing cases are done from an User acceptance point of view.